First of all, welcome to my blog!!

 I started this blog in 2009 ( actually I had another HTML blog that I created in 1998 but that got hacked!) to provide resources for people that wish to move to Ireland .
 When I moved to Ireland it was very difficult to find a job, and I hope to give you some links to various websites, recruitment agencies and governmental agencies that may be helpful in your job search and some insights I have acquired over the years.

 Yes, I am proud I did that!
 I changed the company name to Ecotreasures, as it reflected the products I was carrying better.
 It (unfortunately) did not make a difference.
 I tried to keep the business afloat, but the recession had hit hard ( I was supplying 35 shops – only 10 are still open now) and by 2010, I had to make the hard choice to pull the plug, and find a job.
 The job situation had changed significantly.
 During the Celtic tiger, it was relatively easy to find a job, and I would often do an interview, and by the time I walked out, I was offered the job.
 In 2010 it didn’t seem to matter how many languages you spoke, how much experience you had ( or not), getting a job was a struggle, and it was a game of survival of the fittest.
 Around that time there was a huge wave of people immigrating due to lack of opportunities.
 I did several interviews, and it was around that time I really thought of moving back to Belgium as I really wanted to work!
 I eventually did get a job in a call center in Shannon where I earned the minimum wage.
 The kids were 4 and 6 at the time, and between the travel expense and child care costs, I had nothing left to “spend”, but looking back it was the bestest thing I ever could have done.
 It eased me back in the workforce, got up to speed on technology again, and worked with great colleagues, which was probably the most important aspect, a bit of social interaction.
 After about a year, I was contacted via Linkedin by an ex boss who is based in the US, and he wanted to find out if I knew someone who could provide technical support in Ireland.
 The role would be home based.
 It sounded like a plan, and I haven’t looked back since!
 I started in March 2011, and haven’t worked in an office since:).
-Actually, little update, I am working in in a small engineering company locally called Bo Steel.
+Actually, little update, I am now working in Parkmore in Galway City.
+To beat the congested traffic into Parkmore I cycle the last 5 kms – I am finally getting fit!

 So now that you have read my(abbreviated) story, what’s next?